All righty then we're up to audio sound by number three, Mr. Broadcast Engineer.

 Rush Limbaugh, talent on loan from a god.

-Uh is make it less likely that Obama and Hillary will join forces because the bloodletting will continue.
+All I've tried to do here, folks, is make it less likely that Obama and Hillary will join forces because the bloodletting will continue.

 But if they do join up, they would have anyway.

-But I know if if if the bloodletting gets serious and if the acrimony increases and so forth.
+But if the bloodletting gets serious and if the acrimony increases and so forth, especially if Hillary demands to be on top of this Tucson.

 You probably have heard about this, but I want to ask you what you think of this.

-Uh it was within the margin of error, I believe.
+It was within the margin of error, I believe.

-Uh, this notion that I had no role in Ohio, that's just unacceptable here.
+This notion that I had no role in Ohio, that's just unacceptable here.

 We've done a careful review of the pre-election polling, the exit poll data and so forth, and clearly we were a factor.

-But uh McCain had a town hall meeting.
+But McCain had a town hall meeting.

-Well, where was this?
+Where was this?

-I guess this is in Texas, isn't Houston.
+I guess this is in Texas.

-Referring to the introduction of McCain's wife, Cindy, a man in Houston said, unlike other candidates in the race, if Cindy answers the phone at three in the morning, she won't be wondering where her husband is.
+Referring to the introduction of McCain's wife, Cindy, a man in Houston said, unlike other candidates in the race, if Cindy answers the phone at 3 in the morning, she won't be wondering where her husband is.

 So there was raucous laughter.